PROTECTION FROM ABUSE

 - Be a general Restraining Order.
 If not domestic violence, you should consult an

 Plaintiff must be prepared to appear in court.
 You are not required to pay a

 filing fee to file a petition for protection; however the filing fee may be assessed

-in Jackson County: DHR Building and the old Housing Authority office on Woods Cove
+at the old Housing Authority office on Woods Cove Road.

 How can I ask the Court for a protection order?